Thanatisia/SharedSpace/Docs/Programming/Languages/Python/Topics/Class/super.md

 ```
 Returns a proxy/temporary object of the superclass
 - Allows us to access methods of the base class

+- super() can be read as "next in line" in an inheritance
 ```

 ## Documentation